AlexandriaDAO/core/src/tests/plan.md

-Tomorrow.
-ShowMore button doesn't work on permasearch until the amount is increased.
-- The pornographic image shouldn't show when clicked on.

 ****
+- ShowMore button doesn't work on permasearch until the amount is increased.
 - Alexandrian app loading really bad at 100 at a time. (should reduce to 20 for now)
 - Auth getting stuck in the loading state with no way to log out.
 - There's an issue where if you stumble upon an asset that won't render, it'll not render any more after it (try retardio's books.)